 Moreover, the threshold $P_{n,1}(u)$ is sharp.
-A more detailed discussions on Lions lemma and their generalizations to functions with unrestricted boundary condition can be found in \cite{CCH2013}.
+A more detailed discussion on Lions' lemma and its generalization to functions with unrestricted boundary condition can be found in \cite{CCH2013}.

-Recently, the Lions lemma for the Moser functional has been extended on whole space $\R^n$ by do \'O, de Souza, de Medeiros and Severo \cite{doO2014b} by exploiting the approach of \v{C}erny, Cianchi and Hencl \cite{CCH2013}.
-The concentration-compactness principle for the Adams functional has been established by do \'O and Macedo \cite{doO2014a} by using the rearrangement argument and the generalization of the Talenti comparison principle.
-In a very recent paper, Lions-type lemma for the Adams functional on whole space $\R^n$ was proved by Nguyen \cite{VHN2016}.
-The method using in \cite{VHN2016} is a further modification of the method of \v{C}erny, Cianchi and Hencl \cite{CCH2013} and is completely based on some estimates for decreasing rearrangement of functions in terms of their higher order derivatives.
+Recently,Lions' lemma for the Moser functional has been extended on whole space $\R^n$ by do \'O, de Souza, de Medeiros and Severo \cite{doO2014b} by exploiting the approach of \v{C}erny, Cianchi and Hencl \cite{CCH2013}.
+The concentration-compactness principle for Adams' functional has been established by do \'O and Macedo \cite{doO2014a} by using the rearrangement argument and the generalization of Talenti's comparison principle.
+In a very recent paper, Lions-type lemma for Adams' functional on whole space $\R^n$ was proved by Nguyen \cite{VHN2016}.
+The method used in \cite{VHN2016} is a further modification of the method of \v{C}erny, Cianchi and Hencl \cite{CCH2013} and is completely based on estimates for decreasing rearrangement of functions in terms of their higher order derivatives.

-Following the approach in \cite{VHN2016}, we establish a Lions-type lemma for the Adams inequality in the whole hyperbolic space $\H^n$.
-To the best of our knowledge, the Lions-type lemma for the Adams inequality in $\H^n$ is still open except for a few cases.
-For examples, it was established by Karmakar \cite{Kar2015} in $W^{1,n}(\H^n)$ and $W^{2,n/2}(\H^n)$ by using cover lemma and the Lions-type lemma for Moser--Trudinger and Adams inequalities on bounded domain of $\R^n$.
+Following the approach used in \cite{VHN2016}, we establish a Lions-type lemma for Adams' inequality in the whole hyperbolic space $\H^n$.
+To the best of our knowledge, no Lions-type lemma for Adams' inequality in $\H^n$ in full generality is known except for a few cases.
+For examples, it was established by Karmakar \cite{Kar2015} in $W^{1,n}(\H^n)$ and $W^{2,n/2}(\H^n)$ by using a cover lemma and a Lions-type lemma for the Moser--Trudinger and Adams inequalities on bounded domains of $\R^n$.
 However, his proof is completely different with ours given below.
 The following is our result.